jduggan83/phonegap-template-polymer-startup/README.md

-### Polymer Starter Kit PhoneGap Template
+### PhoneGap Template

-A PhoneGap template with the Polymer Starter Kit.
+A repository for PhoneGap templates.

 #### Requirements